-- 2. The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins.
-It should be noted that the OCDS EV chip BX6XV002 (Flash type) can be selected by the configuration options for BX68R002 (OTP type) or BX66R002 (OTP type) device. - 3.
+- 2. The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins and as such only available for the BX68V004 device (Flash type) which is the OCDS EV chip for the BX68R004 device (OTP type). - 3.
 For the less pin-count package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections. - 4.
-The VPP pin is the High Voltage input for OTP programming and only available for the BX66R002 or BX68R002 device.
+The VPP pin is the High Voltage input for OTP programming and only available for the BX68R004 device.